bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

 * numpy ``arrays``
 * pandas ``DataFrame objects``

-In general elements are supposed to be iterables representing each single data series values (i.e: list of lists, dict/ordered dict of lists, etc.. containing scalar values).
+In general inputs are supposed to be iterables representing each single data series values (i.e: list of lists, dict/ordered dict of lists, etc.. containing iterable of scalar values).
 The idea behind this canonical format is to easily represent groups of data and easily plot them through the interface.